 Am I paying attention to grade mode as allowed under Student Rule 10?

-November 12-16: Department schedulers meet to ensure proposed courses meet needs of degree plans, per agreements, in College Station, McAllen, Houston and Internet Distance Education programs (including certificate students).
+June: Department schedulers meet to ensure proposed courses meet needs of degree plans, per agreements, in College Station, McAllen, Houston and Internet Distance Education programs (including certificate and combined degree students).